celery/celery/docs/configuration.rst

 :transports supported: ``amqp``

-Expiry time in seconds (int/float) for when a monitor clients event queue will be deleted (``x-expires``).
+Expiry time in seconds (int/float) for when after a monitor clients event queue will be deleted (``x-expires``).

 Default is never, relying on the queue autodelete setting.